Mardi Gras Upriver!

 The Mardi Gras celebration goes from Friday night to Sunday afternoon, and the rest of the photos are things that we snapped over the course of the weekend.
 It's a family-friendly party - there are many things for the kids to enjoy, but adults can also sip a frosty beverage and enjoy a romantic dance or two.

-Music seemed to be everywhere during Mardi Gras - whether from the Budweiser Stage in the Beer Garden, from the arts & crafts boots, or from performers like these who were entertaining the revelers.
-This band was part of the "Chicago" float in the parade - they just parke and kept playing!
+Music seems to be everywhere during Mardi Gras - whether from the Budweiser Stage in the Beer Garden, from the arts & crafts booths, or from performers like these who entertain the revelers in the street!

 We'd mentioned the Motorcycle Parade before, but to really appreciate these bikes you have to take an up-close look at them all.
 They're any biker's dream; tricked out, loud, sleek and sexy.
 You could literally spend an hour scoping them all out.

 There are arts and crafts booths set up on several streets selling everything that you can imagine - if you need a Mardi Gras hat or an elaborate set of beads, you're in luck.
-Of course, we had to buy the official 2003 tee shirt from the Krewe of Hebe's booth.
+Of course, we always buy the official Mardi Gras Upriver tee shirt from the Krewe of Hebe's booth.

 On the above right photo, you'll see a couple of mounted police.
 Unlike some Mardi Gras celebrations around the country, Jefferson's Mardi Gras Upriver is very safe and secure.
 The crowds are protected by officers on foot, on horseback, even on four-wheelers.
 Even with the tens of thousands of people in town, there wasn't a single moment that we didn't feel safe.